altogi/StockPredictionsWithFinancialNews/README.md

 * `only_validation`: boolean, If True, the simulation will only be done with financial news belonging to the validation set of the model obtained from `FinancialNewsClassifier`.
 * `start_date`: str representing a date, in the form YYYY-mm-dd, at which to start the simulation.
 * `end_date`: str representing a date, in the form YYYY-mm-dd, at which to end the simulation.
-* `interactive`: bool, If True, and if running in an iPython notebook environment, a slider for a date selection appears.
-This slider allows the user to view the news article of the dataset closest to such date, as well as the predictor's response to the news.
-Otherwise, a static plot of the portfolio's performance is shown.

-For example, in order to non-interactively simulate a portfolio made up of Apple, Microsoft, Amazon, and Tesla stocks, ranging from 2015 to 2020, starting with 1000 stocks of each, one has simply to run:
+For example, in order to simulate a portfolio made up of Apple, Microsoft, Amazon, and Tesla stocks, ranging from 2015 to 2020, starting with 1000 stocks of each, one has simply to run:

 ```
 f.simulate_portfolio(starting_amount=1000,
                      start_date='2015-01-01',
                      end_date='2020-01-01',
-                     selection=['AAPL', 'MSFT', 'AMZN', 'TSLA'],
+                     selection=['AAPL', 'MSFT', 'AMZN', 'TSLA']
-                     interactive=False
                      )
 ```

 ## Project Structure